johertrich/simple_torch_NFFT/readme.md

 have to be equal or broadcastable.
 The entries of `f_hat` always start with the negative index `-N/2`, so you want to start with zero you have to use `torch.fft.ifftshift`.

-Forward and adjoint NFFT will be compiled at the first call.
+Forward and adjoint NFFT will be compiled at the first call, despite you pass `no_compile=True` to the constructor.

 ### Example